I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

-And that’s not evening mentioning the three eBooks I plan to release by the end of 2018.
+And that’s not evening mentioning the future eBooks I an currently working on.
 As long as you’re in the program, you’ll continue to get all of the eBooks I create for free.

 “So much reading!”
 This might seem overwhelming but take a deep breath because…

 None of this is required reading.

 I will be there to hold your hand the whole way and make sure you’re only reading what you need to read.
 I can promise that you may never need to touch some of these materials.
 But, when you need them, they will be there for you and you won’t have to pay a penny for them.

 I will be there to make sure you don’t read anything that isn’t what you need.
 I will be there to make sure you read as little as possible.

 Consider it like an old family library full of books on useful topics.
 They’re just sitting there waiting for you on their old wooden shelves, smelling wonderful and telling each other stories after you’ve gone to bed.